UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 Answer with o
 - Yes: 0000000000o000000
 - No:
-- It is working after I log into my FRAM account, doesnt work before the login (then I get an error)
+- It is working after I log into my FRAM account, does not work before the login (then I get an error)
     - Hm, but still you manage to use ssh to log into FRAM?
 That is good at least!
 Yes I use ssh to log into FRAM.
-But befor shen i typed "ssh - V" i got  "ssh: Could not resolve hostname -: nodename nor servname provided, or not known"
+But before then I typed "ssh - V" I got  "ssh: Could not resolve hostname -: nodename nor servname provided, or not known"
     - there should not be a space between the dash and the V `ssh -V` is the correct command
     - yes, it is because you have a space between the dash `-` and the `V`, :)
 - aa thanks! :+1: